 Since the 1960s, the U.S. and Russia have prioritized bilateral negotiations on nuclear arms control.
 Even in times of conflict and tension, the two countries have known that cooperating on security and nuclear risk reduction is a life-or-death matter.
 However, this history of arms control diplomacy has recently come under threat.

-Check out this timeline of U.S.-Russian arms control talks and treaties that have taken place since 1969, and why it is important to extend New START to maintain this legacy of cooperation:
+Check out this timeline of U.S.-Russian arms control talks and treaties that have taken place since 1969, and why it is important to continue cooperation on further nuclear reductions following the extension of New START:

 Strategic Arms Limitation Talks (SALT) I: Signed in 1972